American Record Corporation: Columbia Broadcasting System, Inc. acquires American Record Corporation

 On December 17, 1938, American Record Corporation was purchased for $700,000 by the Columbia Broadcasting System, Inc. (CBS).
 Edward Wallerstein was named president on January 3, 1939.
 On April 4, 1939 CBS filed an amendment in New York for Columbia Phonograph Company, Inc.

 Columbia Phonograph Company, Inc., has been chartered to conduct a business in the recording of voices, sounds, etc., in New York, with Frank K. White and Adrian Murphy (employees of CBS), among the directors.
 Attorney Ralph F. CoUn, 165 Broadway, is third director.
 White owns four shares; the others three apiece.
 Capitol stock is $10;000, $10 par value.

 Rosenberg, Goldmlark & Colin, are filing attorneys.

 Above incorporation represents the formal change of name of CBS' phonograph subsidiary.
 The American Record Co. tag is discarded and instead of three corporations embracing the ARC'S various operations there will be one, the Columbia Phonograph Co., Inc. The latter label was taken over by Herbert J. Yates, former head of the American Record Co. several years ago and made file insignia of the combine's classical catelog.
 The indications are that the Columbia label will be returned to the popular field, replacing Brunswick as the company's fee popular record.

 On May 22, 1939, Columbia Recording Corporation, Inc., was incorporated with the State of Delaware, and became the CBS phonograph subsidiary.
 The New York Department of State shows a later incorporation date of April 4, 1947.
-This corporation changed its name to Columbia Records, Inc. on October 11, 1954, and reverted back to CRC on January 2, 1962.
+This corporation changed its name to Columbia Records, Inc. on October 11, 1954, and reverted to CRC on January 2, 1962.